Which Java versions are supported by Marvin Beans?

 MViewPane.setM(int, Molecule) method:

 The MarvinPanel.setParams(String) method is used to set parameters when MarvinPane is initialized (before loading the molecule).
 You should avoid calling this method after setMol(..) or any other property-setting method.
-You can find more details about it at here.

 The difference between a parameter and a property that you can modify a property's value after initialization, while a parameter can only be set once.